How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 1.
 Choose a high-performance hosting provider

-• SSD or NVMe storage
+• SSD or NVMe storage for faster data access

 • WordPress-optimised environments

-• Server-level caching
+• Built-in or server-level caching

-• Sufficient memory and processing resources
+• Enough memory and processing power to handle traffic

 It doesn’t matter how many speed optimizations you do – if your hosting is slow, everything else suffers.
 Good hosting is like a solid foundation for a house.
 Start there.